luisqdf/SC-200-Home-Lab/README.md

 ## Roadmap

 ### Stage 1, Initial Access: Brute Force
 Technique: T1110, Brute Force.
 Detection: Microsoft Sentinel (SecurityEvent, Event IDs 4625/4624).
-Status: Complete, full writeup below.
+Ran a brute force from the Kali attacker host against the testtarget account on WIN-SERVER, produced a burst of failed logons followed by a success, and detected it with a scheduled Sentinel analytics rule.
+Triaged the incident, confirmed the account was compromised, contained it, and documented the root cause.

-### Stage 2, Execution: Suspicious PowerShell / LOLBins
+### Stage 2, Execution: Suspicious PowerShell
 Technique: T1059.001, PowerShell.
 Detection: Defender for Endpoint (DeviceProcessEvents).

-Execute a suspicious PowerShell command (encoded command or download cradle) on WIN-SERVER post-compromise, and trace the resulting Defender for Endpoint alert.
+Execute a suspicious PowerShell command on WIN-SERVER post-compromise and trace the resulting Defender for Endpoint detection.

-### Stage 3, Persistence & Privilege Escalation: Backdoor Account
+### Stage 3, Persistence: Account Creation
-Technique: T1136, Create Account / T1098, Account Manipulation.
-Detection: Defender for Identity (IdentityDirectoryEvents).
+Technique: T1136, Create Account.
+Detection: Defender for Endpoint, with Microsoft Sentinel as a backup on Event ID 4720.

-Create a new AD user account and add it to the Administrators group, simulating an attacker establishing persistent, privileged access.

-### Stage 4a, Credential Access: LSASS Dumping
-Technique: T1003.001, OS Credential Dumping: LSASS Memory.
-Detection: Defender for Endpoint.

-Dump LSASS memory to harvest cached credentials, and trace the resulting Defender for Endpoint alert.

-### Stage 4b, Credential Access: Kerberoasting
-Technique: T1558.003, Kerberoasting.
-Detection: Defender for Identity.

-Request service tickets in bulk for offline cracking, and trace the resulting Defender for Identity alert.

-### Stage 5, Lateral Movement: Pass-the-Hash
-Technique: T1550.002, Pass the Hash.
-Detection: Defender for Endpoint and Identity.

-Use harvested credentials to authenticate from WIN-11PRO without the plaintext password, simulating an attacker spreading across the domain.
+Used the compromised testtarget account to attempt remote creation of a backdoor account on the domain controller.
+Defender for Endpoint blocked the execution and Attack Disruption automatically contained the account.
+Triaged the incident, verified the account was never created, confirmed the scope of the automated response, and documented the root cause.

-### Stage 6, Defense Evasion: Log Tampering
+### Stage 4, Defense Evasion: Log Clearing
-Technique: T1070.001, Clear Windows Event Logs / T1562.001, Impair Defenses.
-Detection: Defender for Endpoint.
+Technique: T1070.001, Clear Windows Event Logs.
+Detection: Defender for Endpoint and Microsoft Sentinel.

-Attempt to clear event logs or disable security tooling to cover tracks, and trace the resulting alert.
+Cleared the Security event log on WIN-SERVER to simulate an attacker covering their tracks, which generated Event ID 1102.
+Both Defender for Endpoint and a Sentinel analytics rule detected it, and the platform correlated them into a single incident.